ovska/FlameCsv/docs/docs/configuration.md

 };
 ```

-## Null values
+### Null values

-When reading nullable values, or writing any reference types or @"System.Nullable`1", a specific string or characters or bytes can be configured for each type.
+When reading nullable values, or writing any reference types or @"System.Nullable`1", a specific string can be configured for each type.
 On per-type basis, the @"FlameCsv.CsvOptions`1.NullTokens?displayProperty=nameWithType" dictionary is used.
 If no specific null token is configured for a type, @"FlameCsv.CsvOptions`1.Null?displayProperty=nameWithType" is used (defaults to null/empty string).

 Similarly, when writing any value that is null, @"FlameCsv.CsvOptions`1.GetNullToken(System.Type)?displayProperty=nameWithType" is used to get the value to write.
 Converters can additionally signal to the writer that they have their own null handling with the @"FlameCsv.CsvConverter`2.CanFormatNull?displayProperty=nameWithType".

-## Enums
+### Enums

 Aside from @"FlameCsv.CsvOptions`1.EnumFormat?displayProperty=nameWithType" and @"FlameCsv.CsvOptions`1.Formats?displayProperty=nameWithType", enum parsing can be further configured.
 The self-explanatory @"FlameCsv.CsvOptions`1.IgnoreEnumCase?displayProperty=nameWithType" property is passed to the enum's `TryParse` method.
 The @"FlameCsv.CsvOptions`1.AllowUndefinedEnumValues?displayProperty=nameWithType" property considers parsing an enum value success even if a value is not defined.